juntaizheng/mlflow-examples/README.md

 * `label-col`: name of label column in dataset; `string` input
 * `feat-cols`: names of columns in dataset to be used as features; input is one `string` with names delimited by commas

+This app currently assumes that the input data is all numerical.

 The following commands should be run in the parent directory of the `mlflow-examples` folder.

 To run the app with default parameters on a dataset, run the code